 Keep in mind that there are a lot of silent communications as well.
 “Please pass the salt” is sometimes replaced with a nod of a head toward the saltshaker.
 John Cleese once commented that in England everyone always apologizes for everything.
-If someone wants the salt, Mr. Cleese pointed out that she will tend to nod toward the shaker and say, “Sorry?”
-I laughed when he said that, but it’s true!
+If someone wants the salt, Mr. Cleese pointed out that people will tend to nod toward the shaker and say, “Sorry?”
+I laughed hard at that observation.

 Honestly, creating realistic personas is one of the most enjoyable aspects of writing for me.
 It is a bit like getting to know a group of cool people, except you are the one who will give them form and life.
 I encourage you to take your time and relish the experience.